 UNESCO New Delhi's Culture programmes focuses on empowering decision-makers and communities to preserve and enhance their rich and diverse culture in South Asia, in particular Bhutan, India, Maldives, and Sri Lanka while having close working relations with our country offices in Bangladesh and Nepal.
 In a time of unprecedented economic and social change, UNESCO's mandate is to ensure that diverse histories, cultures and habitats are not only preserved, but also filled with renewed relevance for future generations.

+The countries in South Asia, like any other nations, have set priorities for development.
 Assessing their specific needs, UNESCO New Delhi Culture Sector develops and implements activities that would project culture as a tool for development.

 Communication and Information

 The Communication and Information (CI) Programme promotes Freedom of expression and safety of journalists online and off-line by countering hate speech, misinformation and disinformation through awareness raising, monitoring, capacity-building, and technical support.
 This action is guided by the United Nations Plan of Action on the Safety of Journalists.

 The CI Programme also supports Media development by strengthening free, independent and pluralistic media, and by creating the conditions necessary for the media to perform effectively.